Skip to content

 If load balancing is enabled, the IP will be ignored internally.

-For unauthenticated PKCS#11 functions, the IP address used will be the one entered in the DFENCE_PKCS11_IP.
+For unauthenticated PKCS#11 functions, the IP address used will be the one entered in the DFENCE_PKCS11_IP variable.

 Encrypted